I almost made a drama if I couldn’t calm myself down before everything explodes. I am extremeeeely tiiiiired!

 There we went to the Low Vision Service Center.
 It’s in Nangka Street, Jagakarsa.
 I drove along Buncit Raya until the end of the road and found an intersection of Ragunan-TB Simatupang, then turned left.
-I went to Kampung Rambutan direction until I found Aneka Tambang (ANTAM) Building and turn left at Nangka Street.
-A few meters later there’s a complex of Balkesmas PGI (Public Health Center of the Association of Churches of Indonesia) on the left, and the Low Vision Service Center’s building is inside of it.
-It’s a decent building, but we can see the sign clearly from outside of the gate.
+I went to Kampung Rambutan direction until I found Aneka Tambang (ANTAM) Building and turned left at Nangka Street.
+After a few meters there was a complex of Balkesmas PGI (Public Health Center of the Association of Churches of Indonesia) on the left, and the Low Vision Service Center’s building is inside of it.
+It’s a modest building, but we can see the sign clearly from outside of the gate.

 We were welcomed by a young man who is very friendly.
 I forgot his name 🙂 I am sorry I can’t remember people’s name if we only meet once.
 It was actually a holiday, so we just visited to say hi and ask for some information about the Eye Telescope.
 The eye telescope is a tailored-design telescope for people with low vision.
 I don’t really understand how it works, but some people with keratoconus (cone-shaped cornea) might be helped by it.
 I am not sure if mom can use it, for her cornea is actually dirty and what she’s having is a photophobia.
 Anyway, she said she can see almost clearly if she peeps from a dark cylinder like a pipe or something.

 Well, here is a sample of an Eye Telescope.